Yashh0210/Currency_exchanger/README.md

 🪙 Currency Exchanger
 A simple and responsive web app that allows users to convert between different currencies using real-time exchange rates.
 Built using  HTML, CSS, and JavaScript, and powered by a free public API.

-# Real-time currency conversion  .
+# Real-time Currency Conversion  .

 # Supports multiple currencies.